 Consultations advanced for review of education system

-This was disclosed by Governor General, Sir Patrick Allen, as he delivered the Throne Speech at the ceremonial opening of Parliament yesterday.
+This was disclosed by Governor General Sir Patrick Allen, as he delivered the Throne Speech at the ceremonial opening of Parliament on Thursday.

 The commission, which was launched in July last year by Prime Minister Andrew Holness, is mandated to comprehensively review and assess Jamaica's education system, including its structure, operation, and processes, and to recommend an action plan for change.